mjn1369/PrettyDialog/README.md

 # PrettyDialog
-PrettyDialog is a customizable equivalent of SCLAlertView in iOS.\r\n Example is available in app module.
+PrettyDialog is a customizable equivalent of SCLAlertView in iOS.

+Example is available in app module.